grelltrier/dtw/README.md

 ![Build](https://github.com/grelltrier/dtw/workflows/Build/badge.svg)

 # DTW
-This is an implementation of the DTW algorithm in Rust.
-It is possible to calculate the similarity of two sequences of observations.
+This crate provides various implementations of the Dynamic Time Warping (DTW) algorithm in Rust.
+The algorithm can be used to calculate the similarity of two sequences of observations.
 You can provide a closure/function to calculate the cost between observations.
 You could for example use the squared euclidean distance if your observations are points or n dimensions.
-The fastest implementation is in the module ucr_improved.
+Some common cost functions can be found in the dtw_cost crate.
+The fastest implementation of DTW is in the module rpruned.

 ## Usage
 Add the dependency to your Cargo.toml and you can use the provided functions